Three guinea pigs eating outdoors

 exotic

 Parkvets Veterinary Clinic is an RCVS-accredited practice and is listed as a Cat Friendly Practice.
 The website states it offers a 24-hour emergency service, and it treats a range of species including cats, dogs, rabbits and exotics.
 In recent reviews, owners describe same-day booking for urgent problems and careful handling to reduce stress (including “took their time to reduce my cat’s anxiety”), plus clear walk-throughs of care plans and costings.
-One practical policy change noted by a reviewer is that the clinic reportedly no longer accepts direct claims with some insurance companies.

 Our Score (62/100)